w0lfzk1n/Flipper-Zero-NFC-Trolls/README.md

 # Flipper-Zero-NFC-Trolls

+This is my very first GitHub Repo, so plz don't blame :P

+Additional, i DO NOT own any of these websites!

 In this repo, i just share some NFC Tags that contain Links to some funny Websites i have collected.
 If you have any others to add here, hit me up on Discord.
 Toxic_Wolf#2468